aket0r/wifi-battery-status/README.md

-# Remote Router Battery Status for TP-Link
+# Remote Router Status for TP-Link

 > [!WARNING]
 > This application only works with TP-Link type router